mehdi-fathi/eloquent-filter/README.md

 }
 ```

--**Note** that fields of query string be same methods of trait.
+-**Note** These fields of query string are the same methods of the trait.
 Use trait in your model:

 ```
 /users/list?sample_like=a